Richard Aldington: Career

-First World War and aftermath
+World War I and aftermath

 Aldington joined up in June 1916 and was sent for training at Wareham in Dorset.
 H.D. moved to be closer to her husband.
-He then was sent to a camp near Manchester.
+He was then sent to a camp near Manchester.
 They found the duality of their lives harsh, and the gruelling, regimented nature of the training felt hard for the sensitive professional poet.
 He felt fundamentally different from the other men, more given to intellectual pursuits than unending physical labour that left him little time to write.
 Their sporadic meetings were emotionally wrenching and the couple could make no plans for their future together.
 He encouraged H.D. to return to America where she could make a safer and more stable home.
 They both watched news come in of heavy troop losses in France at the Somme and on other battlefields.
 She could not have information given on her husband's future postings overseas, all held to be secret.
 Rationing and the forced draft began as the war turned against the British.

 When Aldington was sent to the front in December 1916, the couple's relationship became epistolary.
-He wrote that he'd managed to complete 12 poems and three essays since joining up and wanted to work on producing a new book, in order to keep his mind on literature, despite his work of digging graves.
+He wrote that he had managed to complete 12 poems and three essays since joining up and wanted to work on producing a new book, in order to keep his mind on literature, despite his work of digging graves.
 He found the soldier's life degrading, living with lice, cold, mud and little sanitation.
 His encounters with gas on the front would affect him for the rest of his life.
 He was given leave in July 1917 and the couple enjoyed a reunion during this brief reprieve.
-He felt distant from old Imagist friends like Pound who had not undergone the tortuous life of the soldiers on the front and could not imagine the living conditions.
+He felt distant from old Imagist friends like Pound who had not undergone the torturous life of the soldiers on the front and could not imagine the living conditions.

-Aldington joined up in the 11th Leicestershires and was later commissioned as a second lieutenant in the Royal Sussex Regiment (November 1917).
+In November 1917, Aldington joined up in the 11th Leicestershires and was later commissioned as a second lieutenant in the Royal Sussex Regiment.
 He finished the war as a signals officer and temporary captain, being demobilised in February 1919.
-He may never have completely recovered from the war, writing of his own field experiences in the collections Images of War and Images of Desire (1919), which were suffused with a new melancholy.
-He ended the war feeling disconsolate about his own talent as a poet.
+He likely never fully recovered from the trauma of World War I, writing of his field experiences in the collections Images of War and Images of Desire (1919), which were suffused with a new melancholy.
+By the end of World War I, he was feeling disconsolate about his own talent as a poet.
 Exile and Other Poems (1923) also dealt with the process of trauma.
 A collection of war stories Roads to Glory, appeared in 1930.
 After this point he became known as a critic and biographer.